Insulation in the spotlight

 Frozen pipes can wreak havoc at home and disrupt your day-to-day activities.
 Frozen pipes mean you will not have water coming out of your taps and no water in the boilers to enjoy a hot shower.

 Pipe freezing can also lead to a more expensive issue called pipe bursts.
 A burst pipe in a home can cost anything between £6,500 and £7,500 to repair.
 When the water in the pipes freezes and expands, it splits the metal pipe surrounding the ice, causing it to burst.
-A burst pipe can splash water all over, causing damage to the ceilings, floors, electrics, and furniture.
+A burst pipe can splash water all over, causing damage to the ceilings, floors, electricity, and furniture.

 Tips to prevent pipes from freezing:

-1. Pipe insulation:
+pipe insulation41.
+Pipe insulation:

 When the winter weather sets in, all water pipes, whether new or old, copper or plastic, inside or outdoors, have the potential to freeze and break.
 One of the most effective ways to keep your pipes from freezing and breaking is to insulate them.
 Pipe Insulation is a simple and cost-effective process.